David Yonggi Cho: Death

 Cho died on 14 September 2021 at the age of 85 due to complications from a stroke.

 Controversies

 In March 2011, Cho became a subject of controversy when he reportedly made comments suggesting that the 2011 Tōhoku tsunami "could be a warning from God to Japan, which has become an increasingly materialistic, secular and idol-worshiping country."

 However, as the context of the interview was distorted, a text of apology was announced by The News Mission.

-In September 2011, 29 church elders out of 1,500 filed a lawsuit by South Korean prosecutors.
+In September 2011, 29 church elders filed a lawsuit by South Korean prosecutors.
 The prosecutors began an investigation of Cho's alleged embezzlement of 23 billion won ($20 million USD) from the Yoido Full Gospel Church's funds.
 A national broadcaster, MBC, released a documentary that claimed the money had been used to buy properties for Bethesda University in Anaheim, California, United States, which Cho founded.

 In 2014, Cho was convicted of embezzling $12 million USD in church funds that he bought from his son Cho Jong-Un.